picoruby/picoruby/mrbgems/picoruby-wasm/README.md

 </html>
 ```

-## Ristriction due to the language design
+## Ristriction due to the imlementation

 Inside callbacks of `addEventListener`, you can't refer to variables outside the block: